clairehalloran/GeoHeat-GB/README.md

 Similarly to PyPSA, GeoHeat-GB is distributed under the MIT license.

+When you use GeoHeat-GB, please cite the forthcoming paper:

 GeoHeat-GB is based on the PyPSA-Eur open model dataset of the European power system.
 When using GeoHeat-GB, please also credit the authors of PyPSA-Eur following their [guidelines](https://pypsa-eur.readthedocs.io/en/latest/#citing-pypsa-eur).

 ## Setup